jstacoder/jstacoder.github.io/content/posts/2015-05-01-hello-world/index.md

 ---
-title: 'The Birth of Movable Type'
+title: The Birth of Movable Type
 date: '2016-03-01T22:12:03.284Z'
-layout: post
+layout: stacked
-path: '/hello-world/'
+path: "/hello-world/"
-image: ./Gutenberg.jpg
+image: "./Gutenberg.jpg"
-description: 'Johannes Gensfleisch zur Laden zum Gutenberg (c.
-1398 – 1468) was a German blacksmith, goldsmith, printer, and publisher who introduced printing to Europe.'
+description: Johannes Gensfleisch zur Laden zum Gutenberg (c.
+1398 – 1468) was a German blacksmith, goldsmith, printer, and publisher who introduced printing to Europe.
 category: Typography
 tags:
 - Movable Type
 - Johannes Gutenberg
-published: true
+published: false

 ---
 <figcaption>Johannes Gutenberg</figcaption>

 His invention of mechanical movable type printing started the Printing Revolution and is widely regarded as the most important event of the modern period.
 It played a key role in the development of the Renaissance, Reformation, the Age of Enlightenment, and the Scientific revolution and laid the material basis for the modern knowledge-based economy and the spread of learning to the masses.